Who should I contact for more information about the graduate degrees in Higher Education and Student Affairs at OSU?

 Ph.D., Educational Leadership and Policy Studies: email@example.com

-Does HESA offer online classes?
+How does HESA offer its classes?

 Where are the courses offered for the Ph.D. program?